Nuisance or Barking Dogs

 Lodge a complaint with Council

-Fact Sheet - Barking Dogs and the Complaint Investigation Process(PDF, 1022KB)
+Fact Sheet - Barking Dog Investigation Process(PDF, 660KB)

 To lodge a complaint, please use the link below and provide as much detail as possible (including hours in which the dog barks, the breed of dog, what action has been taken etc) along with your details.